XaviFortes/XaviFortes-Web/README.md

 ```

 This Kubernetes deployment defines a single replica of the application and exposes it via a service on port 80.

+## Self-hosted

+The website is hosted on a self-hosted server using Docker and Kubernetes (K3S).
+The website is available at [xavifortes.com](https://xavifortes.com).

 ## Usage